docker-hy/docker-hy.github.io/data/part-3/section-2.md

 Let us now see how one can set up a deployment pipeline using [GitHub Actions](https://github.com/features/actions) and [Watchtower](https://containrrr.dev/watchtower/) that can be used to automatically deploy containerized software to _any_ machine.
 So every time you commit the code in your machine, the pipeline builds the image and starts it up in the server.

-Since we cannot assume that everyone has access to their own server, we will demonstrate the pipeline using _your local machine_ as the development target, but the exactly same steps can be used for Raspberry Pi or even a virtual machine in the cloud (such as one provided by [Hetzner](https://www.hetzner.com/cloud)).
+Since we cannot assume that everyone has access to their own server, we will demonstrate the pipeline using _a local machine_ as the development target, but the exactly same steps can be used for Raspberry Pi or even a virtual machine in the cloud (such as one provided by [Hetzner](https://www.hetzner.com/cloud)).

 We will use GitHub Actions to build an image, push the image to Docker Hub, and then use a project called "Watchtower" automatically pull the image from there.

-Let's work with the repository [https://github.com/docker-hy/docker-hy.github.io](https://github.com/docker-hy/docker-hy.github.io) as it already has a Dockerfile and the GitHub Actions config for our convenience.
+As example, we will look repository [https://github.com/docker-hy/docker-hy.github.io](https://github.com/docker-hy/docker-hy.github.io), that is, the material of this course.

 As was said [GitHub Actions](https://github.com/features/actions) is used to implement one part of the deployment pipeline.
 The [documentation](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) gives the following overview: